GfellerLab/MixTCRviz/README.txt

 RUNNING
 ############

 MixTCRviz should be primarily run in R, by calling the MixTCRviz function.
-To this end, in R, you need to:

-1) Source the MixTCRviz.R (e.g., source("PATH_TO_MixTCRviz/MixTCRviz.R"))
-2) Call the MixTCRviz function with the mandatory parameters (e.g., MixTCRviz(input1=input, output.path=output))
+To this end, in R, you need to call the MixTCRviz function with the mandatory parameters (e.g., MixTCRviz::MixTCRviz(input1=input, output.path=output)).

-You may be prompted to install several packages.
+(note that the "MixTCRviz::" isn't needed if using the "load_all" version from above or if you used library(MixTCRviz)).

 Input parameters of MixTCRviz: